Note: This recipe is especially for pregnant and breastfeeding women, but can be a nutritious part of almost anyone's diet.

 Notes: Nutritional analysis may vary depending on ingredient brands used.

 Why this recipe is good for pregnant or breastfeeding women:

-This recipe is an excellent source of protein, fiber, and vitamins A and C, all of which are essential during pregnancy and breastfeeding.
+This recipe is an excellent source of protein, calcium, and riboflavin, which are important during pregnancy and breastfeeding.

 Reviewed by: Mary L. Gavin, MD

 |Allrecipes.com This site offers more than 40,000 free recipes, plus lots of cooking tips and information.|

 |American Dietetic Association The American Dietetic Association offers nutrition news, tips, resources for consumers and dietitians, and a find-a-nutritionist search tool.|